nablarch/nablarch-document/en/application_framework/application_framework/libraries/tag.rst

                               $SHORTNAME$: Abbreviation of code corresponding to code value
                               $OPTIONALNAME$: Option name of code corresponding to code value When using this placeholder,
-                                              the optionColumnName attribute is mandatory.
+                                              the optionColumnName attribute is required.
                               $VALUE$: Code value
                               Default is $NAME$.
     -->